Product Table filters & widgets

-- If you don't set a name for the filter then if the filter also appears as a column in the table, then renaming the column will also rename the filter.
+If you don't set a name for the filter but the filter also appears as a column in the table, then renaming the column will also rename the filter.

-- If neither of the above apply, then the filter name will come from WooCommerce itself.
+If neither of the above apply, then the filter name will be generated automatically.

-My filters are showing options that don't relate to the products in the table
+My filters show options that don't relate to products in the table

-If this is a problem due to the way your store is structured, then here are our suggested workarounds:
+If this is a problem due to the way your store is structured, then here are some suggestions:

 Can I control the order of the items in the filter dropdown?